mugoweb/mugo_base_boxes/README.md

  * [epel](https://fedoraproject.org/wiki/EPEL)
  * [remi](https://rpms.remirepo.net/)

-The apache daemon's umask is set to `0002`, server users belong to the apache group, and apache belongs to server users' groups.
+The apache daemon's umask is set to `0002`, server users belong to the apache group, and the apache daemon belongs to the server users' groups.

 ## Customization
 ### Packer